 There is very little traffic on this lane.
 Perhaps because of this, and because it is straight, some vehicles go too fast.
 Take care.
 Continue west towards Creech Hill visible in the distance.
 Cross the Batcombe Road at Hedgestocks, (where a leaflet fixed to a tree gives a detailed history of this ancient junction) reaching a farm drive on the left (old fingerpost on the right of the road).
 If taking the alternative route turn left here and skip the next section.
 Otherwise…

 …continue and pass the Spargrove road on the right to reach the junction with the B3081 as it crests Creech Hill.
-Go through the field gate on the left.
-The bridleway is often feint; it skirts the cattle pen and leads over to and along the hedge on the left-hand side of the field to reach a gate.
+Go through the field gate on the left and take the fenced bridleway to reach a gate.
 Excellent views open up on all sides.
-Go through the gate and follow the recently fenced bridleway directly ahead along the ridge, with drops into Greenscombe on either side.
+Go through the gate and follow the fenced bridleway directly ahead along the ridge, with drops into Greenscombe on either side.
 Taking care descend just to the left of the magnificent old oak with glorious views ahead over Greenscombe to the Stourhead ridge in the distance.

 This tree, registered as the ‘Magic Tree’ and known as the Wishing Tree is by far the oldest oak in the area.
 It is thought to be about 600 years old.
 It is 7.8 m in circumference and has recently been heavily trimmed to prevent further splitting.
 Continue downhill, heading for a gate onto the drive to Greenscombe Farm.
 Turn right along the drive.
 Skip the next paragraph.

 Go straight down the drive (a bridleway).
 Pass houses then Higher Greenscombe Farm on the right.
 Ignore a gate to the left and shortly reach another gate.
-Once through the gate ignore the footpath branching left and follow the bridleway as it swings right in front of the house before heading left down the floor of the broad valley.
+Once through the gate follow the fenced bridleway as it swings right in front of the house before heading left down the floor of the broad valley.
 Pass outhouses on the right and follow signs to the left of all the buildings [the right of way used to run through the farm but has been diverted to avoid the farmyard].
 Pass a footpath on the left and continue to join the Greenscombe Farm drive.
 The main route joins the drive at a gate on the right.

 Continue down the drive for 100m, then turn left on a fenced bridleway.
 [Do not continue down the drive past this point: there is no public right of way, and it leads to a dangerous stretch of the B3081].
 The bridleway turns right downhill to re-join the outgoing route for the return to Bruton.